Signature of Collective Plasma Effects in Beam-Driven QED Cascades

-According to the ``rule of thumb'' [\eqref{frequp}], upshift of the instantaneous laser frequency becomes experimentally observable when the laser intensity is above ${\sim}\unit[10^{22}]{Wcm^{-2}}$ and the electron beam density is above ${{\sim}10^{20}}\, \mathrm{cm}^{-3}$.
+According to \eqref{frequp} and Fig.~\ref{parascan}, a laser frequency upshift, reflecting collective effects, becomes observable experimentally if the laser intensity and electron beam density are above ${\sim}\unit[10^{22}]{Wcm^{-2}}$ and ${\sim}\unit[10^{20}]{cm^{-3}}$, respectively.
 Such parameters require only a moderate upgrade of existing facilities, e.g., SLAC's FACET-II~\cite{FACET-II}.
-Indeed, a separate set of 3D QED-PIC simulations show the prospect: $50$~fs-duration, $2.5~\mu$m-waist, a $3$~PW ($\unit[3 \times 10^{22}]{Wcm^{-2}}$) laser pulse colliding with a $\unit[1]{nC}$, $30\, \mathrm{GeV}$, ${4\times10^{20}}\, \mathrm{cm}^{-3}$ electron beam creates an electron-positron pair plasma of $19\,\mathrm{nC}$ and peak density of ${5\times10^{21}}\, \mathrm{cm}^{-3}$.
-The parameter $2n_p/\gamma$ reaches ${2\times10^{19}} \, \mathrm{cm}^{-3}$, corresponding to $1.2\%$ of the critical density of a $0.8\mu\mathrm{m}$ laser.
-Taking plasma expansion into account, the plasma oscillations of the \textit{in situ} pair production could induce at least a $0.1\%$ upshift of the instantaneous laser frequency.
-Our 3D-PIC simulations were not able to resolve this frequency shift directly due to limitations of computing resources.
-However, this upconversion can be inferred from our simulations and the scaling laws, and an experimental measurement would be straightforward.
+Indeed, a separate set of 3D QED-PIC simulations shows the tantalizing prospect: a $\unit[3]{PW}$ laser pulse ($\unit[50]{fs}$-duration, $\unit[2.5]{\upmu m}$-waist, $\unit[3 \times 10^{22}]{Wcm^{-2}}$ intensity), colliding with a $\unit[1]{nC}$, $30\, \mathrm{GeV}$, ${4\times10^{20}}\, \mathrm{cm}^{-3}$ electron beam creates an electron-positron pair plasma of $19\,\mathrm{nC}$ and peak density of $\unit[5\times{}10^{21}]{cm^{-3}}$.
+It causes $0.5\%$ maximum local frequency changes after the collision.
+While 3D-PIC simulations were not able to resolve the central frequency shift of the whole laser pulse (due to limitations of computing resources), it clearly follows that an experimental measurement of the laser frequency upshift would be feasible for these parameters.

-In the electron-beam--laser collision setup, the produced pair plasma gets slowed down and, when the laser pulse is sufficiently strong and long, even reverses direction.
-The plasma reflection happens inhomogeneously, which creates counter-propagating plasma streams.
-The high density plasmas stream at low velocity thus exhibit a plethora of collective plasma effects.
-For example, we observe plasma filamentation arising from the Weibel instability~\cite{Fried_1959} in the 3D QED-PIC simulations.
-When the plasma density parameter $n_p/\gamma$ exceeds the critical density, the plasma begins to reflect the driving laser similar to reflection by a relativistic electron mirror~\cite{Kiefer_2013}.
-However, while fascinating, these phenomena are more difficult to measure quantitatively than frequency upshift of the driving laser itself.
-Nevertheless, the beam-laser collision setup, together with the proposed observable, opens seminal possibilities for studying laboratory astrophysics and High Energy Density Physics (HEDP) by providing access to the QED plasma regime with available technology.

-This work was supported by NNSA Grant No. DE-NA0003871, and AFOSR Grant No. FA9550-15-1-0391.
-At Princeton, SM received funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Grant No. 361969338.
-At Stanford, SM was supported by the U.S. Department of Energy under contract number DE-AC02-76SF00515.
+Interestingly, the produced pair plasma also exhibits many other collective plasma effects once the parameter $n_p/\gamma$ exceeds the critical density.
+For example, plasma filamentation can be observed in Fig.~\ref{sch}\textbf{a} and Fig.~\ref{spec}\textbf{f}, possibly arising from the Weibel instability~\cite{Fried_1959}.